 12 things that could scupper your credit score - and stop you getting a mortgage

-, want to pay for something in instalments or get a new credit card, the lender will want to be sure they can trust you to pay them back.
+If you’re looking for a mortgage, want to pay for something in installments or get a new credit card, the lender will want to be sure they can trust you to pay them back.

-resulting in a score that determines your reputation as a borrower.
+They will carry out a credit check resulting in a score that determines your reputation as a borrower.

 It will access information on your previous borrowing and payments, as well as other factors such as your income and whether you’re on the electoral roll.

-A better score can give you access to more deals and to cheaper interest rates
+A better score can give you access to more deals and to cheaper interest rates.